reimagined/hacker-news-resolve/README.md

-Repository moved.
-Please refer https://github.com/reimagined/resolve/tree/master/examples/hacker-news
+Repository has been moved to https://github.com/reimagined/resolve/tree/master/examples/hacker-news